aisynadhilah/nadhilah-portfolio/README.md

 All projects are organized into separate folders for clarity and easy navigation.

 📁 BidirectionalLSTM_PPOK-detection

+  - Deep learning project (BiLSTM + DWT + MFCC) for detecting COPD from lung sound recordings.
+Built as part of my undergraduate thesis.

 📁 Image_Processing

+  - Classical image processing pipeline for segmenting and measuring acne and rosacea lesion areas based on texture, intensity, and color characteristics.

 📁 Supervised-learning-model-evaluation_Project

+  - Comparison of multiple supervised learning models with feature selection and performance evaluation across four classifiers.

 ## 📫 Contact
 If you have any questions or collaboration opportunities, feel free to reach out: